macalinao/ModTheMod/README.md

 Copyright
 ---------
-**ModTheMod** is open-source software released under the AGPLv3 license.
+**ModTheMod** is open-source software released under the Apache license v2.
 Please see the `LICENSE.txt` file for details.